Vertically Graded Fe-Ni Alloys with Low Damping and a Sizeable Spin-Orbit Torque: Damping

 \section{Damping}

 We first present the impact of the steep compositional gradient on magnetic damping in the FeNi films with ferromagnetic resonance (FMR) spectroscopy.
 Since our study is restricted to room temperature, we might surmise that damping is dominated by the resistivity-like mechanism \cite{Gilmore2007, Khodadadi2020}, where damping increases with more electronic scattering.
-However, the sheet resistances of the three films, obtained from four-point van der Pauw measurements, vary by only $\sim$10\% -- so that the resistivity-like damping might be similar.
-In fact, it is not immediately clear how the steep compositional gradient should impact damping here.
+However, the sheet resistances of the three films are all within $\sim$10\% of $\approx$40 $\Omega /\square$ with no clear correlation with the compositional gradients -- so that the resistivity-like damping might be similar.
+In fact, it is not immediately clear how the steep compositional gradient should impact damping.
 While damping has been widely studied in bilayers, multilayers, and homogeneous alloy films~\cite{Schoen2017c, Heinrich2005, Shaw2011MLvsAlloys, Omelchenko2017}, there appear to be no published studies of damping in compositionally graded single-layer FM films.

 In our present study, we define the ``effective'' damping parameter $\alphaEff$ to be the sum of intrinsic and extrinsic contributions,

 The intrinsic component $\alphaInt$ in Eq.~\ref{eq:EffDamp} captures the viscous Gilbert damping, which causes the FMR linewidth to scale linearly with the excitation frequency~\cite{Heinrich2005, Mewes2015}.
 The damping contribution from spin pumping across interfaces is neglected because spin-orbit coupling (hence spin dissipation) is weak in Ti and Cu~\cite{Du2014b}.
 Since our FeNi films are significantly thinner than the skin depth for typical FeNi alloys, the eddy-current damping is also considered negligible.